lucarueck/Master-project/Notes.md

 ## Potential Useful Methods, Datasets, Metrics
 Potential Methods:
-- Long-Term Fairness --> Focus on fair decisions over time in sequential decision systems, do not use time series data, designed for classification tasks, contains two other interesting baselines (Fair Model with Demographic Parity/Equal Opportunity)
+- Long-Term Fairness --> Focus on fair decisions over time in sequential decision systems, do not use time series data, designed for classification tasks
 - CA-GAN  --> very complex, no modular implementation, MIMIC dataset is necessary
-- FairST --> very complex, no modular implementation, used dataset is not available
+- FairST --> very complex, no modular implementation, the used dataset is not available
 - FairFor --> designed for MultivariateForecasting and fairness between target variables
-- Fairness in LDS --> is hardly realizable, do not understand concept of LDS, not clear what is predicted and what is used as test data
+- Fairness in LDS --> is hardly realizable, I currently do not understand the concept of LDS and the software MOSEK they use, not clear what is predicted and what is used as test data
 - STEER  --> very complex, no modular implementation, MIMIC dataset is necessary

 - currently no answer from authors of FairSTG and SA-Net